Skip to main content

 • Work closely with administrators regarding campus activities

-• Inspect school premises prior to opening and closing in regards to security
+• Inspect school premises before opening and closing regarding security

 • Supervise authorized student gatherings at various campus locations at the direction of the Superintendent